opendataloader-project/.github/profile/README.md

 ## 🤝 Get Involved!

 We want to build this project together with the developer community.
-The Open PDF Data Loader can become even more powerful with your contributions and feedback.
+OpenDataLoader can become even more powerful with your contributions and feedback.

 <br>